K1GGI FMT METHODOLOGY

 The next photo shows the LP

-time scale.
+10ms/div time scale.
 The scope is triggered on the LP.
-This scale shows a complete period
+This scale shows a

-of the 5930 GRI, which occupies 5.93 divisions on the graticule.
-(This photo
+complete period of the 5930 GRI, which occupies 5.93 divisions on the

-has been retouched to overcome shutter and sweepspeed issues.)
+graticule.
+(This photo has been retouched to overcome shutter and sweepspeed

-at two rates, the live scope trace shows the 9960 bursts popping up all over
+transmitting at two rates, the live scope trace shows the 9960 bursts popping

-the place, while the 5930 bursts appear stationary.
-This photo happened to
+up all over the place, while the 5930 bursts appear stationary.
+This photo

-capture one 9960 burst.
-Nantucket is so strong here that it is difficult to
+happened to capture one 9960 burst.
+Nantucket is so strong here that it is

-pick out the low-level bursts from the distant master or the other secondaries,
+difficult to pick out the low-level bursts from the distant master or the other

 The next photo expands the